-Mazda aimed to shake up the sports car establishment with its rotary engine RX-7 but ultimately failed.
-The car makes less sense than ever in 2021, yet somehow its appeal has never been greater
+Mazda aimed to shake up the sports car establishment with its rotary-engine RX-7 but ultimately failed.
+The car makes less sense than ever in 2021, yet somehow its appeal has never been greater.
+Kotto Williams gets to grips with a legend.
+Photography by Alex Salway.

 I’m not ashamed to admit that I hail from the latter camp.
 Gran Turismo was my hook.
 It provided an education of and admiration for Japanese machinery from the early to mid-nineties that still lingers to this day.
 The Toyota Supra, Nissan Skyline R33 GTR, Mazda MX-5 NA, Suzuki Pike’s Peak Escudo, Subaru Impreza 22b and Mitsubishi Evo.
 Each one had brilliantly rendered graphics and drove differently, sparking curiosity as to why.
 Each one responded to modifications in its own unique manner, forcing me to seek an explanation.